jasemcada/Mushroom-Classification/README.md

 This repository holds an attempt to apply classification algorithms to mushroom edibility prediction using data from the [UCI Mushroom Dataset](https://www.kaggle.com/datasets/uciml/mushroom-classification) Kaggle challenge.

 ## Overview
 The task, as defined by the Kaggle challenge, is to use 23 categorical physical characteristics of mushrooms such as cap shape, odor, gill color, and habitat to classify each mushroom as either edible or poisonous.
 The approach in this repository formulates the problem as a binary classification task, comparing the performance of 4 classifiers: Decision Tree, Random Forest, Logistic Regression, and Gaussian Naive Bayes.
-Our best models (Decision Tree and Random Forest) achieved 100% accuracy on the test set, confirming that the physical features in this dataset provide perfect separation between edible and poisonous mushrooms.
+The best models (Decision Tree and Random Forest) achieved 100% accuracy on the test set, confirming that the physical features in this dataset provide perfect separation between edible and poisonous mushrooms.

 ## Summary of Workdone